rahadip/Design-Presentation-to-Quotation-Coverter/README.md

 1. Open `index.html` in a browser (double-click the file or use a lightweight static server such as `python -m http.server`).
 2. Fill in the project settings panel with client and quotation details.
 3. Add items by entering descriptions, dimensions, pricing, and uploading reference imagery.
+4. (Optional) Upload a PDF presentation in the Project Settings panel to extract items automatically.
-4. Reorder cards in the presentation grid by dragging them; the quotation table updates accordingly.
+5. Reorder cards in the presentation grid by dragging them; the quotation table updates accordingly.
-5. Switch between the Presentation and Quotation views using the toggle button.
+6. Switch between the Presentation and Quotation views using the toggle button.
-6. Export PDF snapshots of either view using the Download buttons.
+7. Export PDF snapshots of either view using the Download buttons.

+## Importing from presentation PDFs

+1. In the Project Settings panel, use **Choose PDF** to pick a presentation file that contains the item details.
+2. Select **Extract Items from PDF**.
+The application will scan each page, capture a thumbnail, and look for product information.
+3. Review the imported cards and adjust any fields directly in either the presentation or quotation view.
+4. If a PDF page does not contain selectable text, add the item manually using the standard item form.

 ## Customisation Tips